cleveradssolutions/CAS-iOS/README.md

 A `CASBannerView` can be added to a storyboard or xib file like any typical view.
 When using this method, be sure to add width and height constraints to match the ad size you'd like to display.
 For example, when displaying a banner (320x50), use a width constraint of 320 points, and a height constraint of 50 points.
 </details>
+<details><summary><b>Programmatically (Swift)</b></summary>

-A `CASBannerView` can also be instantiated directly.
+A `CASBannerView` can be instantiated directly.
 Here's an example of how to create a `CASBannerView`, aligned to the bottom center of the safe area of the screen, with a banner size of 320x50:

-<details><summary><b>Programmatically (Swift)</b></summary>

 ```swift
 class ViewController: UIViewController, CASCallback {
 /* Class body ... */